-Applicants with French and/or Arabic language skills are highly regarded and can be considered for more field opportunities.
+Applicants with French, Arabic, Portuguese and Spanish language skills are highly regarded and can be considered for more field opportunities.

 In the field, you will find yourself in a multicultural team in which the more common languages used might be French or Spanish.
 Other common languages found in our field teams are Arabic, Mandarin, Japanese, Russian, and Swahili (this is not an exhaustive list!) and you may be the only native English speaker in your team.